Top 15 Organizations that Help the Homeless

 13. Impact HK – Building Community and Housing Solutions in Hong Kong

-Impact HK has grown into one of the leading organizations that help homeless people in Hong Kong.
+Impact HK has grown into one of the leading organizations that help homeless people in Hong Kong and is a standout among nonprofit organizations for the homeless globally.
 Their vision of an inclusive society drives their mission to provide safe housing, emotional support, and life-skills development to people experiencing homelessness.

 They offer more than just housing by walking alongside each person with care, support, and life skills to help them start fresh.
 At the same time, ImpactHK works with the community to build a more compassionate and supportive future for everyone.